 - 1 cup sugar

-- Using a fine mesh strainer, sift the lilac blossoms out of the sugar.
-Store your sugar in a jar and use anywhere you would use regular sugar.
+- Use a fine mesh strainer to sift the lilac flowers out of the sugar.
+Store the lilac sugar in the jar and use anywhere you would use regular sugar.